Sticker Shock Jolts Oklahoma Patient: $15,076 For 4 Tiny Screws

 Surgery relieved the chronic pain in her shoulder and alleviated some but not all of the pain in her foot, Young said.

-The Takeaway: Companies can charge big prices for small surgical supplies and hospitals can mark them up at will.
+The takeaway: Companies can charge big prices for small surgical supplies, and hospitals can mark them up at will.

 If you want to know exactly why your bill is so high, ask for an itemized list of charges.
 Since patients have no ability to shop around for different screws before the surgery, it's important to complain loudly to the hospital, your insurer and your employer if you see charges that seem outrageous.